-We’ll show you that activity-based working will not only produce happier employees, but it can actually save you money as well.
+We’ll show you that activity-based working will not only produce happier employees, but that the ABW environment can actually save you money as well, including real estate costs.
 And COVID-19 might provide the perfect opportunity to start making a plan.

-Many people have been working from home during COVID-19, and now that companies are planning (or in the midst) of their return-to-office strategies, COVID-19 provides an opportunity to redesign and reimagine your office space with an activity-based work strategy.
+Many people have been working from home during COVID-19.
+And now that companies are planning (or in the midst) of their return-to-office strategies, COVID-19 provides an opportunity to redesign and reimagine your office space and office layout with an activity-based work strategy.

 Ask yourself: what can the office provide that your employees can’t get from their home office?

 What needs to be done at the office?
 If an employee knows they need a full day of desk work, desk work can be done at home.
 This will provide more space for activity-based work at the office.

 A study in Britain has shown operational costs were significantly reduced when switching to activity based working.
 Switching to an activity based work environment encourages collaboration in meeting rooms, lunch rooms, and other spaces that aren’t necessarily a traditional desk.